 Knowing which domain of fashion you want to work in is extremely important.
 Simply knowing what you want will help you list out careers you don’t want to work in as getting an internship in a similar domain helps you get industry knowledge.

-Some of these options could be Fashion designing, journalist and editing, photography, merchandising, etc.
+Some of these options could be Fashion designing, journalism and editing, photography, merchandising, etc.

 2. Apply the Companies in a Similar Domain